 Why are some babies born with a cataract?

 Pediatric cataracts often occur because of abnormal lens development during pregnancy.
-Cataracts can result from genetic problems, infections, or they can occur spontaneously.
+Cataracts can result from genetic or eye structural problems, they can run in families, be caused by infections, or they can occur spontaneously without a known cause.
 Lens malformations that occur in conjunction with medical problems are often the result of a genetic or metabolic problem.
 These cataracts may be present at birth or may develop during childhood.
 Most pediatric cataracts are isolated findings and are not associated with other abnormalities.

 Do all cataracts in babies and children need to be removed?

-No. Some cataracts are small and/or off center in the lens.
+No. Some cataracts are small or off center in the lens.
 These cataracts do not need to be removed because vision develops normally, even if the cataract is left in place.

 What types of cataracts occur in babies and children?